 🥡 Storing & Reheating

-Store leftovers of your Tarte aux Fruits in the refrigerator covered over with plastic wrap or in an airtight container for about 3 days and enjoy at a later time.
+Store leftovers of your Tarte aux Fruits in the refrigerator covered over with plastic wrap or in an airtight container for about 3 days and enjoy them at a later time.
 Fruit has never been so fantastic!

 Tarte aux Fruits (French Fruit Tart)